msv-lab/f1x/doc/Manual.md

 ### Test-equivalence analyses ###

+f1x performs search by applying and testing candidate patches.
-The search space of f1x includes a huge number of program changes.
-In order to perform search efficiently, f1x implements several test-equivalence analyses that help to avoid redundant test executions:
+Since the search space of f1x includes a huge number of program changes, it is inefficient to test each change individually.
+In order to address this, f1x implements several test-equivalence analyses that help to avoid redundant test executions:

 1. `vteq`: value-based test-equivalence analysis (for side-effect free program expressions).
 2. `dteq`: dependency-based test-equivalence analysis (for assignment synthesis).